-Get the Natural Armor weed killer at Walmart.
+Get the Natural Armor organic weed killer on Amazon.

 No need to mix or pour Natria Grass & Weed Control into another container—it comes in its own spray bottle, ready to apply.
 The product contains ammoniated soap of fatty acids, a natural ingredient that penetrates weed foliage to destroy the plant.
-The product is nonselective, so don’t apply it on a windy day if desirable plants are nearby.
+The product is nonselective, so it shouldn’t be applied on a windy day if desirable plants are nearby.

-For the best results, spray until weed foliage is saturated.
+For the best results, it should be sprayed until weed foliage is saturated.
 The herbicide travels through the foliage and stems to the roots, destroying the weeds completely and preventing regrowth.
 Natria won’t contaminate soil: Gardeners can safely sow seeds 5 days after use.